Michael A Friedman

 Do It Write Editorial, LLC

 The consideration, development, and implementation of society publishing policies and guidelines is an area that varies greatly based on the culture of the workplace community and the vision of each individual organization.
 The past 18 months, however, have taught us the value of being flexible and creative, not only in scholarly publishing, but in life.
 Many associations have had to alter standard work protocols to accommodate a virtual workplace and, for some, that has meant adjusting the existing workflow.
-Now that it appears the worst of the pandemic is behind us and offices are reopening, it is a good time to revisit best practices for implementing an efficient and effective workflow and figuring out what will work and what to avoid.
-This session examined the process of society publishing guidelines’ creation, workflow, best practices, and the challenges around implementation from three perspectives: a small-to-midsize society (American Meteorological Society), a large society (American Heart Association), and a large society that has been very involved in promoting common approaches across multiple societies (American Geophysical Union).
+Now, with vaccinations readily available and offices reopening, it is a good time to revisit best practices for implementing an efficient and effective workflow and figuring out what will work and what to avoid.
+This session examined different approaches for the development of publishing guidelines, workflow, best practices, and the challenges around implementation from three perspectives: a small-to-midsize society (American Meteorological Society), a large umbrella society (American Heart Association), and a large society that has been very involved in promoting common approaches across multiple societies (American Geophysical Union).

 The ultimate goal is to align their operations to standard industry practices while streamlining journal processes to shared workflows that implement the society’s policy positions, such as the Statement on Full, Open and Timely Access to Data.
 To accomplish this, they include key stakeholders—editors and senior (and junior) staff, especially those who will be checking compliance.
 Once developed, implementation of the policies is critical.
 Final guidelines must be easily searchable and found in locations where authors/editors commonly are, such as submission sites and author instructions, and easily understood and enforceable by staff/editors/authors.